Key Takeaways

 If you constantly suffer from lower back pain after sleeping, it is best to avoid sleeping on your stomach.

-However, getting adequate and good quality rest is more important to relieve lower back pain sleep position.
+However, getting adequate, high-quality rest is more important for relieving lower back pain in the sleep position.

 So, if you cannot sleep well in any other position, follow the tips given in the previous section for sleeping on your stomach.